rafliedka/reqres.in-API-Testing/README.md

-This repository is for learning basic testing using mocha chai, with open API sample from *"reqres.in"*.
+This repository is for learning basic API testing using mocha chai, with open API sample from *"reqres.in"*.

 ## Getting Started